A garden bonfire is often seen as a quick and easy way to dispose of garden waste, but unfortunately it may cause a nuisance to your neighbours.

-- Make sure the material to be burnt is as dry as possible.
-Household rubbish, petrol or oil should not be used to light the fire.
+- make sure the material to be burnt is as dry as possible - household rubbish, petrol or oil should not be used to light the fire

-- Fires should not be lit on days when the weather is damp or misty or when there has been heavy rain and the waste is wet.
+- fires should not be lit on days when the weather is damp or misty or when there has been heavy rain and the waste is wet

-- Don't light fires if the smoke will be blown towards other people's houses or across roads.
+- don't light fires if the smoke will be blown towards other people's houses or across roads

-- Don't light fires when neighbours have washing hanging out to dry.
+- don't light fires when neighbours have washing hanging out to dry

-The law in relation to garden bonfires
+The law on garden bonfires

 It's an offence to cause a statutory nuisance to people in the neighbourhood through the creation of smoke.
-A nuisance is generally considered to be a persistent act which causes harm or substantially interferes with your neighbours' wellbeing, comfort or enjoyment of their land.
+A nuisance is generally considered to be a persistent act which causes harm or substantially interferes with your neighbours' wellbeing, comfort, or enjoyment of their land.

 Smoke Control Areas

 Nearly all of Middlesbrough is covered by domestic smoke control orders.